ByteDice/ByteDiceAssistant/README.md

 > [!NOTE]
 > This is an older version of the software.
 The newest version can be found in the [embed_buttons branch](https://github.com/ByteDice/ByteDiceAssistant/tree/embed_buttons).\
 > Keep in mind that said branch is unstable and constantly updated with untested stuff.
-Download code from there at your own risk or wait till this notice is removed or replaced.
+Download code from there at your own risk or wait until this notice is removed or replaced.

 # Open-source - Copyright